 Getting high is the primary reason for recreational cannabis use, not for the purpose of treating a physical or mental health problem/concern.
-Adults legally purchase it through licensed on-line and storefront vendors.
+Adults legally purchase cannabis through licensed on-line and storefront vendors - where adults can access depends on the province or territory.
 Unlicensed vendors and dealers (black market) are prohibited by law and should be avoided for legal and safety reasons.

 Medical cannabis is used to reduce symptoms associated with a health-related issue.
 There is evidence cannabinoids are beneficial for:

 - Multiple sclerosis-related spasticity, and

 More research is needed to better understand these and other potential medical benefits for which there is insufficient evidence at this time (e.g., CBD for anxiety, schizophrenia, and more).

 In Canada, to obtain legal medical cannabis:

 - First step is for a patient to meet with their doctor/nurse practitioner to discuss diagnosis and treatment options

 - The second step, if medically authorized by their health care provider, is to have the patient register with a licensed seller to obtain their medical cannabis directly, or apply to Health Canada to grow their own

 - Learn more about how accessing cannabis for medical reasons works